Tasty, savory bacon cheese balls are an easy make-ahead party snack or appetizer. They are keto and low carb too!

 But these bacon cheese balls can’t possibly be healthy, can they?

 It depends on your definition of “healthy.”
 They are for sure appropriate for a keto or a low carb diet.
 As for their ingredients, cheese is fine.
-In fact, recent research shows that full fat dairy is not only harmless, but in fact beneficial.
+In fact, recent research shows that for most healthy people, full fat dairy is not only harmless but in fact beneficial.

 As for bacon.
 Yes, it’s processed and it contains nitrites.
 Even organic uncured bacon contains natural nitrate from celery powder.